 Nestled just off the eastern coast of Sicily near Syracuse sits Ortigia Island, or Isola di Ortigia.
 This small island packs plenty of fun activities and pretty sights to see in a small package, so you may be surprised by just how much you find to do.

-While on the island, make sure to visit the typical Italian city attractions: the Piazza del Duomo and the cathedral itself.
+While on the island, visit the typical Italian city attractions: the Piazza del Duomo and the cathedral itself.
 It’s a gorgeous example of Italian architecture you don’t want to miss.
 Be sure to check out the Arethusa Fountain nearby before ending your day with some fresh and delicious Italian gelato.

 Check Out the Marsala Salt Pans